By Wendy C. Brooks, DVM, DipABVP

 - Use air-conditioning and/or an air filter system.

 - Keep the pet away from the lawn while it is being mowed.

 - Minimize houseplants.

 These products are not analogous to adding dietary oil to the pet's food, such as olive oil, coconut oil, corn oil etc. Instead, these special fatty acids act as medications, disrupting the production of inflammatory chemicals within the skin.
 By using these supplements, it may be possible to postpone the need for steroids/cortisones or reduce the dose of steroid needed to control symptoms.
 It takes a good 6 weeks to build up enough omega 3 fatty acids in the body to see a difference.

 Antihistamines have been popular for many years for pets, and it seems their effectiveness does not stand up to scrutiny.
-They do not provide neither short-term relief nor reliable long-term relief.
+They provide neither short-term relief nor reliable long-term relief.
 They may be helpful in combination with other products in that their use may reduce the need for other products.
 They may work better in cats than in dogs.

 Solid Flea Control

 Allergies are additive.
 This means that when a patient has multiple allergies, each allergy alone may not be enough to cause itching but the allergies all active together probably will.
 Consequently, taking away one of the active allergies may be enough to allergy reduction to resolve the itching.
 Flea bite allergy is extremely common.
 We now have so many effective products available that there is no reason for an animal to contend with a flea bite allergy.
 This simple bit of therapy (flea control) may be enough to bring the pet below her itch threshold without having to contend with any of the therapies listed above.